tetris245/ULTRAbc/README.md

 Changes for future version

+* Added support for the Devious Padlock (provided by GODS mod) to the lock command
+  - Note: As this lock is protected from cheats, no support in unlock command, you always need a friend to unlock it!
 * Updated the high fame mode for Club Card Game with all the improvements made in BC since March 2024
 * Improved the diaper command by adding extra conditions for the custom parameters